neurodevs/generate-id/README.md

 # generate-id
-Exports a single function for creating unique identifiers
+Exports a single function for creating unique identifiers.